 Interest rates have a direct impact on VA loan affordability.
 Mortgage rates reflect the cost of borrowing money, and they can vary depending on the lender, the borrower’s credit profile and more.

 VA borrowers benefit from having the industry’s lowest average interest rates.

 Do VA Lenders Require Mortgage Insurance?

 A big reason VA loans are so affordable is that they don’t require mortgage insurance like other mortgage options.
 This benefit helps veterans and service members stretch their budgets and maximize affordability.

 Conventional buyers often need to pay for private mortgage insurance unless they can make a 20 percent down payment.

 VA Loan Rates

-Interest rates used in the VA mortgage calculator are shown for illustrative purposes only and are estimated based on the current market average for your provided loan scenario.
+Interest rates used in the VA mortgage calculator are shown for illustrative purposes only.
 Your rate may differ based on a variety of factors, including your credit score and the current market conditions.
 To get your personalized interest rate, start your quote online.